Texas Whitetail | Odocoileus virginianus texanus

 Relative trophy quality in Texas whitetails is directly linked to available moisture and resulting nutritional quality.
 Despite its seemingly inhospitable appearance, South Texas, for instance, provides excellent feed, thus the higher incidence of trophy-class bucks.
 Quality nutrition in the form of agriculture is also why South Plains herds have provided the newest Texas whitetail trophy hotspots.

 Texas can largely be credited with starting the present quality deer management program, as the state is comprised almost entirely of private lands and landowners long ago realized white-tailed deer represented a valuable commodity.
 Such management began as early as the late 1960s.
-In many instances deer hunting generates as much money as livestock ranching.
+In many instances, deer hunting generates as much money as livestock ranching.
 Most Texas ranches are carefully managed for trophy quality, including encouraging doe harvest and aggressively removing bucks with inferior genetics.
-Even in regions such as the Edwards Plateau, where genetics and nutrition is generally inferior to other Texas regions due to drier conditions, careful game management has resulted in a marked improvement to antler quality.
-Texas is decidedly a pay-to-play hunting destination, with deer-lease, semi-guided and outfitted hunts available, and price dependant on proven trophy quality, accommodations and property size.
+Even in regions such as the Edwards Plateau, where genetics and nutrition are generally inferior to other Texas regions due to drier conditions, careful game management has resulted in a marked improvement to antler quality.
+Texas is decidedly a pay-to-play hunting destination, with deer-lease, semi-guided and outfitted hunts available, and price dependent on proven trophy quality, accommodations and property size.

 Outside Texas, this subspecies appears in true mountain habitats of New Mexico, the open plains and dry-land farms of Colorado’s Eastern Plains and western Kansas, and western Oklahoma where habitat mirrors drier parts of northwestern Texas.
-This is testament to how adaptable this subspecies is.
+This is a testament to how adaptable this subspecies is.
 Public-accessible lands are more common outside Texas, particularly New Mexico.

 Hunting approaches are normally dictated by where Texas whitetails are pursued.
-In Texas the nearly universal approach is guarding timer-equipped corn feeders, or “corning roads.”
+In Texas, the nearly universal approach is guarding timer-equipped corn feeders, or “corning roads.”
 This institution began in South Texas where nasty-thick, thorn-cursed mesquite and prickly-pear flats make hunting difficult at best.
 The solution is to create sendaros (swaths carved through especially thronged brush) and lace them with corn to coax the appearance of whitetails (and collared peccary and hogs).
 The practice has spread throughout the state and is a favorite bowhunting approach.
 Texas also brought us antler rattling, which is effective anywhere buck-to-doe ratios and herd dynamics prove ideal.

 Oklahoma and Kansas also allow baiting.
 Baiting is strictly forbidden (including salt licks) in Colorado and New Mexico, though terrain is generally more open (particularly in Colorado), so spot-and-stalk ploys, even when bowhunting, is more productive.

-The Texas whitetail rut is highly variable, normally dependant on latitude and general deer density.
+The Texas whitetail rut is highly variable, normally dependent on latitude and general deer density.
 In northern habitats, or where buck-to-doe ratios and healthy herd dynamics exist, typical November ruts result.
 In southern areas, or where deer density is higher, the rut can string out from late November to January.